top of page

 But even here, freedom is not complete.
 When their blessings are spent, they must return to the mortal world and face the long cycle of birth and death again.
 The only way to break free is to receive Tao from a Mandated Teacher in the White Era.
 In their past lives, Tao was hidden from the world, and the chance never came.
 Now, in this time of Heaven’s great deliverance, the door is open—but it will not remain open forever.

 Their hope rests with someone on Earth who shares a karmic bond with them.
 When that person receives Tao, they too must rise with purpose.
 Through self-refinement and sincere effort, they gather the merit and strength needed to lift the celestial being from transmigration.
-Only then can that celestial being enter the ceremony, using the earthly body as a living vessel to finally receive Tao.
+Only then can that celestial being enter the ceremony and finally receive Tao through the human realm.

 親在仁天中華母 九蓮聖教歸上乘